sooros5132/yt-dlp-web/README.md

 Aug 13, 2023 - v0.2.7
   1. Updated to the latest version of yt-dlp.(v2023.07.06)
   2. Added option to set the start or end time of the video when downloading
-  3. Removed the option to insert metadata
+  3. Deleted the option to embed metadata

 Jun 13, 2023 - v0.2.6 - Added Live From Start Option